gheorghina/gheorghina.github.io/_posts/2019-09-01-elasticsearch-braindump.markdown

 ### Tips and Guidelines (WIP)

-- Disable swapping and enable mlockall for ensuring performance and node stability.
+- Disable swapping and enable bootstrap.memory_lock for ensuring performance and node stability.
 This will prevent operating systems from swapping the allocated memory for ES.

 As per ES documentation: "Most operating systems try to use as much memory as possible for file system caches and eagerly swap out unused application memory.
 This can result in parts of the JVM heap or even its executable pages being swapped out to disk."